jrochkind/ensure_valid_encoding/README.md

 So there you go, now you can do it with this gem.
 Maybe not as performant as if it were implemented in C like stdlib char encoding routines, but, hey.

-**Note well:** A buncha [people on reddit](http://www.reddit.com/r/ruby/comments/sfceq) don't see why you'd ever want to do this.
-If you agree, then, well, don't do it.

-**Also:** I have [filed a feature request](https://bugs.ruby-lang.org/issues/6321) for ruby stdlib.
-Developer from ruby core team also thinks it's an unusually odd thing to do. shrug.
+**Note:** I have [filed a feature request](https://bugs.ruby-lang.org/issues/6321) for ruby stdlib.
+Developer from ruby core team also thinks it's an unusually odd thing to do.
+Most of rubydom seems to agree.
+Ce la vie.
+Me and many of my colleagues need to do this all the time, but if you don't, don't do it.

 ## Developing/Contributing